-Once the decision has been made about the door threshold (usually based on the fact that the floor is left clear while the benefits of a threshold are still enjoyed) and the appropriate threshold obtained, fixing it is heavy work but quite simple.
+Fixing a door threshold requires two people working together.
+Once the decision has been made about the door threshold (usually based on the fact the floor is left clear while the benefits of a threshold are still enjoyed) and the appropriate threshold obtained, fixing it is heavy work but quite simple.

-Check the Threshold
+Step 1 - Check the Threshold

-Remove the Door
+Step 2 - Remove the Door

-To fit the door threshold it is necessary to remove the door.
-With an open hinge it is sometimes possible to simply lift the door off the hinges.
+To fit the door threshold, it is necessary to remove the door.
+With an open hinge, it is sometimes possible to lift the door off the hinges.
 If the hinges have removable pins, the pins can be removed and the door removed.
 It is important to make sure you do not damage the hinges during this process.
-If the hinges are sealed then you have to unscrew the hinges from (usually) the doorpost.
+If the hinges are sealed, then you have to unscrew the hinges from (usually) the doorpost.

-Check the Door
+Step 3 - Check the Door

-Fit the Threshold
+Step 4 - Fit the Threshold

-Re-Fit the Door
+Step 5 - Re-Fit the Door

 Putting the door back is the reverse procedure of removing it.
-The hinges will be quite vulnerable so it is important to make sure you do not damage them.
-The hinges with removable pins are particularly vulnerable and you should not try to pin one hinge and use that to locate the others – that way you will almost certainly distort the pinned hinge.
-Replacing the sealed hinges is also difficult but usually the hinges are fitted into recesses cut into the door post so as long as the door is properly supported it should not be too difficult.
+The hinges will be quite vulnerable, so it is important to make sure you do not damage them.
+The hinges with removable pins are particularly vulnerable, and you should not try to pin one hinge and use that to locate the others – that way, you will almost certainly distort the pinned hinge.
+Replacing the sealed hinges is also difficult, but usually, the hinges are fitted into recesses cut into the doorpost, so as long as the door is properly supported, it should not be too difficult.

-Door thresholds leave a clear run and are especially useful if wheeled items move regularly through the door.
+Door thresholds leave a clear run and are especially useful if wheeled items regularly move through the door.
 They might be a little more difficult to fit but worth the effort.